-This is much harder at large organizations, but you can still use the same general approach.
-In my time working at consulting firms, we would work with thousand person organizations who may not have a single strong culture, but often have a few elements which seem to have been deeply embedded in the assumptions of most employees.
+This is much harder in large organizations, but you can still use the same general approach.
+In my time working at consulting firms, we would work with thousand-person organizations that may not have a single strong culture, but often have a few elements which seem to have been deeply embedded in the assumptions of most employees.

-The danger is when company leaders want to identify a comprehensive culture for a large scale organization.
-Instead, these leaders are usually better suited if they identify one or two values which do resonate as true for most employees and then embrace the fact that there will be several sub-cultures across the organization that cannot be controlled in a top-down manner.
+The danger is when company leaders want to identify a comprehensive culture for a large-scale organization.
+Instead, these leaders are usually better suited if they identify one or two values that do resonate as true for most employees and then embrace the fact that there will be several sub-cultures across the organization that cannot be controlled in a top-down manner.

 No matter the level of the organization or type of organization, the best lens to understand culture is to understand the underlying mythos or stories of the firm.
 What are the stories you were told when you started?
 What are the stories that people tell you about how things are?
 How do you solve problems here?